hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 ![](specific-speed-eff.png "")

-**Type number** is a variation of impeller specific speed.
-It is a dimensionless quantity calculated at the point of best efficiency, which is defined by the following formula:
+**Type number** is a variation of impeller specific speed. isType number is a dimensionless quantity calculated at the point of best efficiency.
+Note, that to obtain a dimensionless value, the specified units of measure for each variable below may be different than the units of measure assigned to that variable in other parts of the Engineering Data Library.
+Close attention to the units of measure for the variables in any calculation is advised.
+Type number is  defined by the following formula:

 =+=
 <span class= equation-label >(1.D.2)</span>